What counseling approach do you use?

 (864) 331-0560

-Requesting an appointment is simple.
-Please fill out the online Intake and Informed Consent forms on the counseling page of our website.
-They can be found under the resource tab.
-Once submitted and received someone from our office will be in touch with you to schedule an appointment.
-If you have any other questions or need some help with the forms, simply call our office at 864-370-3100.
+Scheduling an appointment with either a staff counselor or a lay counselor is easy.
+Just complete the online Intake and Informed Consent forms available on the counseling page of our website.
+Once you've submitted your forms, someone from our office will reach out to you to schedule an appointment.
+If you have questions or need assistance with the forms, feel free to give our office a call at (864) 370-3100.